heiinhei911/job-scraper/README.md

 **Click [here](https://github.com/heiinhei911/job-insights) to see Part II.**

+**This project and its data are intended for educational purposes only.**

 This is a customizable web scraper for full-time jobs on JobsDB.com HK with in-depth analysis.

 This project is split into two parts: the **Job Scraper** _(this project)_ and the **Data Analysis** using the data scraped from the first part.